mongodb-partners/maap-framework/docs/maap-docs/docs/app-modules/vector-store.md

 ## Setting up

-By following the steps given below you can setup MongoDB to be used as a vector store for your RAG application.
+By following the steps given below you can setup MongoDB to be used as a vector store for your gen AI application.

-    - To get started with MongoDB and building RAG Chatbot with it, you will need to sign-up to [MongoDB Atlas](https://cloud.mongodb.com).
+    - To get started with MongoDB and building gen AI application with it, you will need to sign-up to [MongoDB Atlas](https://cloud.mongodb.com).

     - You can deploy a cluster (use M0 for free-tier), and start working with it to set up the application.
 The detailed steps can be found [here](https://www.mongodb.com/docs/guides/atlas/cluster/).